George C. Creal Jr., P.C.,

-Heading home after a couple beers at the Braves game and you're pulled over for speeding.
-A couple drinks in Little Five after a concert and there's blue flashing lights in the rear-view mirror.
-Driving home after dinner with friends in Midtown and now you've got a DUI.
-Do you need an experienced, professional Atlanta DUI attorney who knows his way around the Atlanta and Fulton County Justice System?
-With 20 years of experience defending DUI arrests, George C. Creal, Jr., P.C., Trial Lawyers is the Real Deal Atlanta DUI Firm.
-We are veterans of the Atlanta Justice System.
-We know the Court, the Judges, the Prosecutor, and the Police, and they know we are ready to fight for each and every one of our clients' rights.
-If you need to contact the Atlanta Municipal Court, or a Judge or Solicitor, click here.
+Heading home after a couple of beers at the Braves game and you’re pulled over for speeding.
+Anniversary Dinner in Buckhead and valet turn off your automatic headlights and you are blowing into a police breathalyzer.
+A couple of drinks in Little Five Points after a concert and there are blue flashing lights in the rear-view mirror.
+Driving home after dinner with friends in Midtown or having a pitcher of the finest with some old college buddies at Moe’s & Joe’s in Virginia Highlands followed by a greasy burger at the Majestic Diner and now you’ve got a DUI.
+You must have an experienced, professional DUI attorney who knows his way around the City of Atlanta Municipal Court and Fulton County Justice System.
+George C. Creal, Jr., P.C., Trial Lawyers are the Real Deal Atlanta DUI Attorneys.
+To receive information on the Municipal Court, or a Judge or Solicitor, click here but remember anything that you say to anyone other than your retained DUI defense lawyer can be used against you.
+Check out our phenomenal DUI case results and client reviews by clicking here.
+For more information on a strong DUI defense, visit our DUI Defense Guide.

-Dedicated Atlanta DUI Lawyers Determined to Fight for Your Interests - Aggressive DUI Representation You Deserve:
+Dedicated Atlanta DUI Lawyers Determined to Fight For Your Interests – Aggressive DUI Representation You Deserve

-We have handled thousands of DUI cases, had hundreds of DUI arrests reduced to reckless driving and other non-DUI traffic offenses, and tried over of one hundred DUI Jury Trials.
-Unlike many DUI law firms, we have valuable “Not Guilty” Jury Trial Experience.
+We have handled thousands of Atlanta DUI cases and had hundreds of DUI arrests reduced to reckless driving and other non-DUI traffic offenses.
+We have won and/or tried countless DUI cases whether through bench or jury trial.
+Unlike many DUI firms, we have real Not Guilty Jury Trial Experience and case records to prove it.
 We will not hesitate to give you our office and cell phone numbers.
-If you call, text or email us about your case, we contact you as soon as possible and never in more than 24 hours.
-Whether the case calls for trial, no trial, rehabilitation or minimized punishment, we always, always keep your interests in mind.
-We understand you are nervous about your Atlanta DUI arrest.
+If you call, text, or email us about your case, we contact you as soon as possible and never in more than 24 hours.
+Whether the case calls for trial, no trial, rehabilitation, or minimized punishment, we always, always, keep your interests in mind.
+We understand you are nervous about your DUI arrest.
 We will take care of your DUI case so you can focus on what matters in life.
 For our firm, Customer Service is priority one.
-Call, email us, or start a free case evaluation 24 Hours a Day/ 7 days a week.
+Call, email us or start a free case evaluation 24 Hours a Day/ 7 days a week.

-If it's the First Time or Next Time, it's Always Good to be Prepared.
-Even if you're not technically DUI, if there is an odor of alcohol on your breath you are likely to be arrested and taken to jail.
-If the police cannot arrest you for DUI per se (blowing over 0.08), they'll most likely arrest you for DUI less safe: blowing under the legal limit, but being "less safe" to drive because of the presence of alcohol or drugs.
-In the end, don't panic and provide as little evidence as possible... more
+If it’s the First Time or Next Time, it’s Always Good to be Prepared.
+Even if you’re not technically DUI, if there is an odor of alcohol on your breath you are likely to be arrested and taken to jail.
+If the police cannot arrest you for DUI per se (blowing over 0.08), they’ll most likely arrest you for DUI less safe: blowing under the legal limit, but being “less safe” to drive because of the presence of alcohol or drugs.

-We've handled all types of Atlanta DUI cases including, but not limited to, those with or without breath and/or blood test results, refusals of blood, breath or urine tests, with and without Standardized Field Sobriety Evaluations; even golf cart DUIs and marijuana arrests.
+We’ve handled all types of Georgia DUI cases including, but not limited to, those with or without breath and/or blood test results, refusals of blood, breath or urine tests, with and without Standardized Field Sobriety Evaluations; even golf cart DUIs and marijuana arrests.
 We have handled DUI accidents and fatalities, DUI drugs, fleeing and eluding the police, marijuana possession, illegal drug searches, and felony and misdemeanor obstruction.
-There is no set of facts our Atlanta DUI lawyers haven't seen at least once.
-Our DUI case procedure is a methodical and thorough process that leaves no stone unturned and has the potential to win any type of Atlanta, Georgia drunk driving case.
+There is no set of facts our Atlanta DUI lawyers haven’t seen at least once.
+Our DUI case procedure is a methodical and thorough process that leaves no stone unturned and has the potential to win any type of drunk driving case.

 An Atlanta DUI is Serious and May Include Serious Jail Time: